-There are only a couple days left to go until Christmas, but you realize you still haven’t checked everyone off your list!
+There are only a few weeks (or maybe just days) left to go until Christmas, but you realize you still haven’t checked everyone off your list!
 It’s time to choose your own adventure:

 A) Brave the crowds in town and at the mall, rush around trying to buy presents for everyone and probably drop $100 or more on last-minute gifts.

-B) Keep your money, make a cup of tea, gather a few supplies out of your pantry and craft closet and relax by the wood stove while you whip up a few simple but impressive last-minute gifts with your own two hands?
+C) Keep your money (and your sanity), make a cup of tea, gather a few supplies out of your pantry and craft closet and relax by the wood stove while you whip up a few simple but impressive last-minute gifts with your own two hands?

-If you chose B, congratulations!
+If you chose C, congratulations!
 You’re not insane:)

-So save your sanity and enjoy this special time of year at home with your family instead of battling it out with a bunch of strangers.
+So save your sanity and enjoy this special time of year at home with your family instead of battling it out with a bunch of strangers or searching online for hours for the right gift.
 Here are 35+ last-minute gifts you can make at home this Christmas.

 Sugar and salt scrubs are one of the easiest things to whip up in just a few minutes using ingredients you almost certainly have on hand already.
 All you need is a little sugar or sea salt, some type of vegetable oil and a little essential oil for fragrance.
 Throw it all in a Mason jar and you’ve got yourself a gift!
 Here are a couple recipes to get you started:

 Much like sugar and salt scrubs, homemade bath salts and soaks take no time at all to put together.
 Just mix together some Epsom salts with a few simple pantry ingredients and essential oils and you’ve got yourself a beautiful homemade gift fit to pamper a queen:) Try this quick and easy bath salts recipe: